 Our next stop was in Anchorage, Alaska; but only for a fuel stop.
 The crew and I had to hand-wash every plate, piece of cutlery and glass, and reset the cabin for the flight from PANC to Beijing.
 The last glass was polished and put away right before the captain told us to take our seats for final approach.
 Whew!

 This is the second part of a series on my personal experiences as an onboard chef touring the world in a luxury private jet.
-If you have any questions about this article or about in-flight catering, contact me at firstname.lastname@example.org.
+If you have any questions about in-flight catering, contact firstname.lastname@example.org.